 Wapasu Lake is a shallow, polymictic lake, and as such has turbid water (e.g. murky).
-During the summer of 2007, light penetrated to an average ~20% of the total lake depth (average Secchi disk depth < 0.4 m, Table 1).
-Thus, algae were able to grow in the top ~50 cm of the lake.

-In 2007, maximum water clarity was observed in August and September (Secchi disk depth = 0.5 m).
-Minimum water clarity was observed in June and July (Secchi disk depth = 0.35 m).
+During the summer of 2008, light penetrated to an average $\sim$ 24% of the total lake depth (average Secchi disk depth = 0.48 m, Table 1).
+Thus, algae were able to grow in the top $\sim$ 0.96 m of the lake.
+Maximum water clarity was observed in July and August (Secchi disk depth = 0.6 m).
+Minimum water clarity was observed in late June (Secchi disk depth = 0.3 m).
 The pattern of water clarity is typical for shallow, polymictic lakes.
 As the water column mixes, particles become suspended in the water column, which reduces light penetration.
 As particles slowly settle, water clarity increases.
 Compared to other lakes in the Lakewatch program, Wapasu Lake is moderately turbid due its shallow, polymictic nature